 A: In essence, once you have filed for Chapter 13, you cannot change any of your asset holdings or debts without the approval of the court.
 This includes incurring new debt, signing a lease, using any form of credit, etc. Your plan’s approval is based on your current circumstances.
 Any change to those circumstances could impact your plan.

 Bankruptcy can be a difficult process, but not one that you need to face alone.
-If you are considering bankruptcy, speak with the knowledgeable and professional debt attorneys at the Steele Law Firm.
+If you are considering bankruptcy, speak with the knowledgeable and professional bankruptcy attorneys at the Steele Law Firm.
 We can help you look at your circumstances and make sense of your options.
 Contact us today.